paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-008-defense-agencies-and-department-of-defense-field-activities.md

 (2) during a national emergency declared by the President or Congress.

-**(f) Definitions.—** In this section, the terms “management headquarters activities” and “management headquarters support activities” have the meanings given those terms in Department of Defense Directive 5100.73, entitled “Department of Defense Management Headquarters and Headquarters Support Activities” and dated January 7, 1985.
+**(f) Definitions.—** In this section, the terms “management headquarters activities” and “management headquarters support activities” have the meanings given those terms in Department of Defense Instruction 5100.73, titled “Major DoD Headquarters Activities”.

 ### Statutory Notes

 #### Amendments
+2013—Subsec. (f).
+Pub.
+L. 113–66 substituted “Instruction 5100.73, titled ‘Major DoD Headquarters Activities’.” for “Directive 5100.73, entitled ‘Department of Defense Management Headquarters and Headquarters Support Activities’ and dated January 7, 1985.”

 1989—Subsecs. (a), (b).
 Pub.
 L. 101–189 substituted “The” for “After September 30, 1989, the”.

 1987—Subsec. (e)(2).
 Pub.
 L. 100–180 inserted “the President or” after “declared by”.